3 week Thailand: A Budget Guide

 Day 1 – Bangkok (3 nights)

 Check in to your hostel or hotel and depending on how long you have been travelling either take a nap or go out and explore.
-For first timers and budget travelers I recommend staying in the Khao San Road area.
+For first timers and budget travellers I recommend staying in the Khao San Road area.

 If a private room is more your thing then I recommend a stay in the Dang Derm Hotel situated right on the Khao san Road.
 This hotel is slap bang in the middle of the action so don’t expect it to be quite.
 However, you can easily escape the craziness of outside whilst chilling at the fabulous rooftop pool.
 A night in this hotel is around £30 for a twin room with air-conditioning.
 Excellent value if sharing with a friend or partner!